DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/feedback-and-marking/give-feedback-effectively-without-creating-an-unmanageable-workload.md

 ## Our approach to feedback and marking

-We believe that teachers should spend more time planning how to deliver their curriculum than marking as this has a greater impact on pupils’ learning.

 We:

 * remove unnecessary marking

 * use a range of marking methodologies - one style of marking does not suit all purposes and all pupils

-There are many effective forms of feedback, and we use a variety of methods.
+There are many effective forms of feedback and we use a variety of methods.
 We believe that:

 * feedback should be a regular, but not onerous, practice